-TN AMBER Alert: TBI holds briefing on missing 5-year-old Summer Wells
+TN AMBER Alert: Circumstances surrounding Summer Wells’ disappearance ‘remain unclear’

 ROGERSVILLE, Tenn.
 (WJHL/WKRN) – The search continues for 5-year-old Summer Wells who disappeared from her home in Hawkins County on Tuesday.

-The Tennessee Bureau of Investigation is set to hold a briefing at 12 p.m.
-CST to discuss the latest in the ongoing search for Summer.
+On Thursday afternoon, the Tennessee Bureau of Investigation held a briefing to discuss the latest in the ongoing search for Summer.

+“We had hoped to have good news to share with you by now, but unfortunately we do not,” TBI’s Public Information Officer, Leslie Earhart said.

+“Everyone continues to ask if she wandered off, why did somebody not see her,” said Church Hill Rescue Squad Captain Tim Coup.
+“This part of the community, the residents are very spread out.
+Some being from one hilltop to the other hilltop, or at the start of the road and you might go a mile before you ever get to another residence, making that very difficult for residents just to be able to be at home while outside working or something and notice her leaving that area.”

 On Wednesday, TBI issued an AMBER Alert for Summer after initially issuing an Endangered Child Alert Tuesday night when she was reported missing.
 The agency chose to upgrade the alert because of “new information and growing concern.”

-Summer is 3-feet tall with blonde hair who is believed to be barefoot.
+Summer Moon-Utah Wells is 3-feet tall with blonde hair who is believed to be barefoot.
 She was last seen Tuesday walking near her home in the Beech Creek community wearing a pink shirt and gray shorts.

 At a news conference Wednesday afternoon, investigators asked people living in the area to check outbuildings and storage sheds for any sign of the missing child.

-Note: Editor’s Note: This article has been updated to include clarification on search efforts for Summer Wells.
-Investigators will end ground efforts each night at 8 p.m.
-EST and resume in the morning.